zamapps/vue-select/docs/guide/positioning.md

 If you want more control over how the dropdown is rendered, or if you're running into z-index issues, you may use the `appendToBody` boolean prop.
-When enabled, Vue Select will append the dropdown to the document, outside of the `.v-select` container, and position it with Javscript.
+When enabled, Vue Select will append the dropdown to the document, outside of the `.v-select` container, and position it with Javascript.

 When `appendToBody` is true, the positioning will be handled by the `calculatePosition` prop.
 This function is responsible for setting top/left absolute positioning values for the dropdown.
 The